mysterymath/lcc6502/C_Standard_Design_Implications.md

   simultaneously active invocations can be treated much like static objects.
   * If the objects were initialized, the initialization still needs to happen each time, unlike statics, which are initialized before program startup.
+  * If the value of such an object is used, it was set in some currently-active procedure.
   * Values of pointers to auto objects in terminated blocks are indeterminate.
     This means that objects in blocks that cannot be simultaneously active can have the same pointer value.